sahibzada-allahyar/YC-Killer/Agentic-Accounting-Firm/README.md

 # Agentic Accounting Firm

+> A full accounting firm run by AI multi-agents.

 An intelligent accounting assistant that uses natural language processing to help small businesses manage their accounting and taxes through voice and text commands.

 ## Features